Synology AirVideoHD Docker – Graphical Install without SSH

 Eg:

-Mount path = /videos (this do not change.)
+Mount path = /videos ("/videos" do not change, keep it this way)

 Adding more Media locations as you would normally do on your Desktop version of the AirVideoHD Server >> Bottom of this post